 The part-of relation can be relation(s) to multiple container concepts defined as interlinguals.

-An interlingual may have meta-properties that define if the object is seen as a type, what properties should be inherited by the instances, either by value of by property.
+An interlingual may have meta-properties that define if the object is seen as a type, what properties should be inherited by the instances, either by the value or by property.

 An interlingual may have a collection of properties.